Realizability of tropical pluri-canonical divisors: Tropical k -Hodge bundle

 For the purposes of this article we simply define

 to be the restriction of $\trop_{g, k(2g-2)}$.

 \begin{mylem} The map $\trop_{\Omega^k}$ is well-defined, continuous, proper, and closed. \end{mylem}

 \begin{proof} By \cite[Lemma 4.20]{Bak08}, the specialization of a canonical divisor on a curve $X$ is the canonical divisor on $\trop(X)$.
 Furthermore, the specialization map is linear and linearly equivalent divisors tropicalize to (tropically) linearly equivalent divisors (see e.g. \cite[Theorem 4.2]{BrandtUlirsch}).
 In particular, $\trop_{\Omega^k}$ is well-defined.
 The map is also continuous because $\trop_{g,d}$ is continuous by {\cite[Theorem 3.2]{MUW17_published}}.
-Finally, properness and closedness follow from the same properties for $\trop_{g, d}$ (see \cite[Section~3.2]{MUW17_published}) and $\tropHodge \subseteq \tropDiv_{g, d}^\trop$ being closed. \end{proof}
+Towards properness of $\trop_{\Omega^k}$, recall from \cite[Section~3.3]{MUW17_published} that $\trop_{g, d}$ is proper.
+We argue that $\bP \Omega^k \cM_g^\an$ is closed in $\classicDiv_{g, d}^\an$, which then implies properness for $\trop_{\Omega^k}$.
+Indeed, we have that $\bP \Omega^k \cM_g$ is a closed substack of $\classicDiv_{g, d}$ and hence there is an closed immersion of the underlying coarse moduli spaces.
+The analytification of a closed immersion of schemes is a closed immersion of Berkovich spaces by \cite[Corollary~3.5.2]{Ber90}.
+Finally, the underlying topological spaces of the analytic stacks $\bP \Omega^k \cM_g^\an$ and $\classicDiv_{g, d}^\an$ are homeomorphic to the topological spaces of their coarse moduli spaces by \cite[Proposition~3.8]{Uli_stack_quotient} and this finishes the argument.
+Closedness of $\trop_{\Omega^k}$ follows from properness since $\tropHodge$ is a locally compact Hausdorff space. \end{proof}